Exawind/openturbine/_sources/theory/heavy-top.rst.txt

 Heavy top constrained-rigid-body example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We provide here a simple application of the OpenTurbine formulation for the heavy-top problem, which is a rotating body fixed to the ground by a spherical joint.
-It is a common benchmark problem for constrained-rigid-body dynamics and for testing Lie-group time integrators like that used in OpenTurbine.
+We provide here a simple application of the Kynema formulation for the heavy-top problem, which is a rotating body fixed to the ground by a spherical joint.
+It is a common benchmark problem for constrained-rigid-body dynamics and for testing Lie-group time integrators like that used in Kynema.
 We follow the problem description found in [@Bruls-etal:2012], but with the key difference that we formulate the problem in inertial coordinates rather than material coordinates.
 We assume the heavy top is a thin disk with mass